 Common symptoms include:

-If you have symptoms of an intra-abdominal abscess, your doctor may order tests to look for the presence of infection:
+If you have symptoms of an intra-abdominal abscess, your healthcare provider may order tests to look for the presence of infection:

 One way to remove fluid is through percutaneous drainage.
-This is a process in which your doctor guides a needle through the skin to the place where the infection is.
+This is a process in which your healthcare provider guides a needle through the skin to the place where the infection is.
 This is a short procedure.
-Your doctor will give you a sedative and a local anesthetic to help you relax and eliminate any discomfort or pain while it is being done.
+Your healthcare provider will give you a sedative and a local anesthetic to help you relax and eliminate any discomfort or pain while it is being done.

 Another way to drain the abscess is with surgery.
 Surgical procedures may also involve repairing the condition that caused the abscess in the first place, such as a bowel perforation.
 Sometimes, more than one operation is required.